Police: Gunman in Denver who killed 5 targeted some victims

 Associated Press

-DENVER (AP) — A gunman who went on a shooting rampage through several business districts in and around Denver, killing five people and wounding two others, was targeting at least some of his victims, authorities said Tuesday.
+DENVER (AP) — A gunman who went on a shooting rampage in several locations around the Denver area, killing five people and wounding two, targeted his victims based on previous personal and business dealings, authorities said.

-The suspect also died after exchanging gunfire with officers in a shopping area in the Denver suburb of Lakewood Monday night.
-Police identified him Tuesday as Lyndon James McLeod, 47.
+Lyndon James McLeod, 47, was also killed Monday night after he shot a police officer who confronted him in a busy shopping district in the Denver suburb of Lakewood.
+The officer managed to fire back at McLeod, killing him, Lakewood police spokesperson John Romero said Tuesday.

 The wounded officer, whose name has not been released, underwent surgery Monday night.
 She is expected to make a full recovery.